jmarcm/module-create-csv-file/README.md

 # module-create-csv-file
-Remplace un select into file
+Replace select into file

+Take as paramaters
+- an array of data
+- the path of the file
+- a string indicating the optional first line